5 Ways to Keep Your Remote Employees From Burning Out

 Establish Open Communication

 Aside from recognizing the issue, establishing open communication is also important.
 According to a report from Gitlab, 17% of remote workers said that feeling disconnected or isolated is one of their biggest challenges.
 John Scott, Owner, RedMoonPie added, “Remote work can feel isolating.
 Providing your employees a safe space to voice out their concerns will help managers better connect with their employees, provide them with a meaningful response, and make them feel more valued.
-Setting up communication channels such as instant messaging platforms provides a laid back environment for them to voice their concerns.”
+Especially in remote work for small businesses, setting up communication channels such as instant messaging platforms offers a laid-back environment for employees to voice their concerns.”

 While virtual meetings serve as an excellent alternative, there are instances where nothing quite matches the effectiveness of in-person collaboration.
 In such cases, business travel emerges as a solution, enabling teams to engage in meaningful face-to-face meetings, build stronger connections, and foster a sense of unity.